-B Game Modes
+Game Modes

 Each game of A Song of Ice and Fire is played using 1 of the 10 Game Modes listed below.
 These modes all offer unique methods of achieving victory, as well as having their own rules that modify gameplay.
-After constructing their army, players should agree upon a Game Mode, or select one at random.

-- A Game of Thrones: Armies fight to claim various Objectives across the battlefield, each granting a unique power. - A Clash of Kings: Players only start with a small portion of their army, with the rest arriving throughout the game. - A Storm of Swords: One army must hold off their opponent in a mighty castle siege. - A Feast for Crows: The mental fatigue of the battlefield takes its toll on units as bodies stack up during the fight. - A Dance With Dragons: Units pick up and contest three key objectives across the battlefield. - The Winds of Winter: Both armies take to the battlefield to complete secret missions, hidden from their opponents. - Fire & Blood: Opponents target key enemy units for destruction and death. - Dark Wings, Dark Words: Both players contest over a number of shared missions.
+- A Game of Thrones: Armies fight to claim various Objectives across the battlefield, each granting a unique power. - A Clash of Kings: Armies fight to claim three Objectives across the battlefield.
+Their Commanders gain special abilities. - A Storm of Swords: One army must hold off their opponent in a mighty castle siege. - A Feast for Crows: The mental fatigue of the battlefield takes its toll on units as bodies stack up during the fight. - A Dance With Dragons: Units pick up and contest three key objectives across the battlefield. - The Winds of Winter: Both armies take to the battlefield to complete secret missions, hidden from their opponents. - Honed and Ready: Players vie for control over objectives while fighting off barrages of arrows. - Fire and Blood: Units are marked for death and glory! - Here We Stand: Combat Units as well as NCUs fight for control of various areas of the Battleifeld. - Dark Wings, Dark Words: Both players contest over a number of shared missions.